c-mckenna/gazetteer/README.md

 cd $HOME/$DIRECTORY/deploy
 chmod +x install
 ./install
 ```
-It sets up proxying against an apache http server that was one of the requirements and the data is then available on http://<your_host_name>/select?indent=on&q=*:*&wt=json
+It sets up proxying on an apache http server that was one of the requirements and the data is then available on http://<your_host_name>/select?indent=on&q=*:*&wt=json
+A service is installed and set to autostart on reboot.

 Naturally it would be expected that a client would consume the data.